Tan-group/TriRNASP/README.md

 </p>

 **Figure 1.** *Schematic workflow of the knowledge-based potential TriRNASP for RNA 3D structure evaluation.*
-(A) **Coarse-grained (CG) representation** of RNA molecules.
+**(A)** **Coarse-grained (CG) representation** of RNA molecules.
 Each triplet state is defined by three CG atom types *(i, j, k)* and their mutual distances *(r₁, r₂, r₃)*.
 Their occurrences are accumulated into a 6-dimensional counting tensor, from which the conditional probability tensor and the 3-body statistical potentials at rough and fine resolutions are derived.
-(B) **Two-step evaluation strategy:** a high-throughput evaluation with a rough 3-body potential rapidly screens and selects the top-5 candidate structures; subsequently, a fine 3-body potential re-ranks these top-5 candidates to obtain the final top-1 structure.
+**(B)** **Two-step evaluation strategy:** A high-throughput evaluation with a rough 3-body potential rapidly screens and selects the top-5 candidate structures; subsequently, a fine 3-body potential re-ranks these top-5 candidates to obtain the final top-1 structure.

 ---